Cadugaio/Data-Structure-Class/README.md

 "dados 2" is a new vehicle registration system, using a hash table.

-They were made for data analytics class, therefore Portuguese was the chosen language.
+They were made for data analytics class, therefore Portuguese was the chosen language, using Python and vs code as the IDE.

 ## Contributing